gramiojs/documentation/docs/keyboards/force-reply-keyboard.md

 ### selective

 Use this parameter if you want to force reply from specific users only.

+Targets:

-Targets: 1) users that are \@mentioned in the _text_ of the [Message](https://core.telegram.org/bots/api/#message) object; 2) if the bot's message is a reply to a message in the same chat and forum topic, sender of the original message.
+1. users that are \@mentioned in the _text_ of the [Message](https://core.telegram.org/bots/api/#message) object.
+2. if the bot's message is a reply to a message in the same chat and forum topic, sender of the original message.

 ```ts
 new ForceReplyKeyboard().selective();